Improved Microaneurysm Detection using Deep Neural Networks: Methods

 \subsection{Learning nets}

-From pixel level expert annotated groundtruth each pixel is considered either as MA or non-MA.
-Training set consists of windows centered on image pixels.
+From pixel level expert annotated ground truth each pixel is considered either as MA or non-MA.
+The training set consists of windows centered on image pixels.
 If a window lies party outside of the image border, rest of the pixels are derived by horizontal reflections.
-Windows with a MA pixel at the center is consided as MA smaples and that of with non-MA consided for non-MA samples for training.
+Windows with a MA pixel at the center is considered as MA samples and that of with non-MA considered for non-MA samples for training.
 Moreover to reduce overfitting and to ensure rotational invariance the most common method is to enlarge the dataset using random rotations and using horizontal reflections for border pixels.

-Training procedure for dropout neural networks using maxout activation function resemblance with traditional neural networks except a few things.
-In case of dropout network learning each neuron is dropped with a probability of $Bernouli(p)$, resulting a thinned network.
+The training procedure for dropout neural networks using maxout activation function resemblance with traditional neural networks except a few things.
+In the case of dropout network learning each neuron is dropped with a probability of $Bernouli(p)$, resulting a thinned network.
 In addition to that forward and backpropagation are done only on this thinned network.
-Convergence of stochastic gradient descent have got much better improvement in this network using maxout activation function.
-Also one particular form of regularization specifically constraining the norm of the incoming weight vector at each hidden unit found to be especially useful for dropout training.
+Convergence of stochastic gradient descent has got much better improvement in this network using maxout activation function.
+Also, one particular form of regularization specifically constraining the norm of the incoming weight vector at each hidden unit found to be especially useful for dropout training.
 This is termed as max-norm regularization inspired from the previous use in the context of collaborative filtering \cite{cola}.

 the weight norm constraint only for fully connected layers.

 where c is a fixed constant, t is the iteration index, $\epsilon$ is the learning rate,$m$ is the momentum variable.